ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 tigergraph-1      1/1     Running   0          3m11s
 ```
 ## Download data
 Fill in the parameters in `vars.sh`.
-Run the following script to start a background process in each pod to download data
+Then, run
 ```bash
 ./download.sh
 ```
+It will start background processes on each pods to download and decompress the data.
 To check if the data is downloaded successfully, log into the cluster using `kubectl exec -it tigergraph-0 -- bash` and then run
 ```bash
 grun all 'tail ~/log.download' # last line should be 'download and decompress finished' grun all 'du -sh  ~/tigergraph/data/sf100/' # The data should be in correct size